klimentij/NerdQA/skills/QLoop/Statements/prompt.md

 Generate only statements that meet ALL of these criteria.
 It is far better to produce fewer, highly accurate statements or even no statements at all than to include any that are not directly supported by the evidence or are irrelevant to the question at hand.

-Here are examples to illustrate the level of precision and evidence-based statements we're looking for:
+Here are examples to illustrate the level of precision and evidence-based statements we're looking for, including proper explanations:

 Example 1:
 Context 1: "A 2022 study in Nature Climate Change found that Arctic sea ice extent has decreased by an average of 13.1% per decade since 1979 based on satellite observations."